Expressing Colostrum Antenatally

 How do I store colostrum?

-The small syringes used to collect colostrum can be frozen with the colostrum inside and thawed later as needed.
+Small sterile syringes can be used to collect colostrum to be frozen with the colostrum inside and thawed later as needed.
 After the birth, the syringe can be used to drip the colostrum into baby’s mouth.
-Maternity hospitals may be able to provide sterile syringes, or medical suppliers online provide individually wrapped small sterile syringes with or without caps e.g. 1ml, 2.5ml or 5ml.
-Mid Essex Hospital services recommend the following storage times:
+Maternity hospitals may be able to provide sterile syringes, or medical suppliers online provide individually wrapped small sterile syringes with or without caps.

 Summary

 Expressing colostrum before birth is known as antenatal expression.
 It involves expressing and storing drops of colostrum during late pregnancy.
 Having some stored colostrum after birth is a particular advantage to any baby likely to be born needing mothers’ milk quickly, for example babies born to diabetic mothers because they might have low blood sugar.
 Because nipple and breast stimulation in pregnancy could potentially start labour, historically there has been mixed advice about the safety and advisability of antenatal expression for fear of premature birth.
-However, many National Health foundation trusts and breastfeeding charities have promoted this practice for low risk mothers for many years.
-A recent study looking at antenatal expression in diabetic women has helped provide more guidance on safety.
-Most organisations suggest antenatal expression be started after 36–37 weeks gestation.
+Despite this, many National Health foundation trusts and breastfeeding charities have promoted this practice for low risk mothers for many years.
+Most organisations suggest antenatal expression be started after 36 to 37 weeks gestation.
 Harvesting colostrum is not recommended for high risk pregnancies, and there are a number of cautions to be aware of.

 This article offers general information regarding antenatal expression of colostrum but it should not be construed as medical advice.
 Always discuss whether antenatal expression is appropriate for you with your own medical professionals who can advise you based on your medical history.